arighi/virtme-ng/README.md

 virtme-ng is a tool that allows to easily and quickly recompile and test a Linux kernel, starting from the source code.

-It allows to recompile the kernel in few minutes (rather than hours), then the kernel is automatically started in a virtualized environment that is an exact copy-on-write copy of your live system, which means that any changes made to the virtualized environment do not affect the host system.
+It allows recompiling the kernel in few minutes (rather than hours), then the kernel is automatically started in a virtualized environment that is an exact copy-on-write copy of your live system, which means that any changes made to the virtualized environment do not affect the host system.